codecrafters-io/build-your-own-redis/stage_descriptions/geospatial-06-hb5.md

 The [GitHub repository](https://github.com/codecrafters-io/redis-geocoding-algorithm) we referenced earlier explains how this conversion is done.
 It includes:

 - A description of the algorithm used, along with pseudocode
-- Python code that implements the algorithm
+- Code examples of the algorithm for all the languages on this track.
 - A set of locations & scores to test against

 Here's the [repository link](https://github.com/codecrafters-io/redis-geocoding-algorithm).